Course Outline

 All 1 Artefact - Creative Individual 20%

-A collection of examples of animation sequences
+A collection of animation exercises (as specified on Canvas).

 Week 4 Online Submission